Bradamant3/vscode-jsonnet/README.md

 can specify it in the `jsonnet.executablePath` field of your VS Code `settings.json`.

-NOTE: On Windows, you must specify `jsonnet.executablePath`.

 ## Configure and run

 Syntax highlighting requires no additional setup.

-To view the preview pae, you can use the default keyboard shortcuts:
+To view the preview pane, you can use the default keyboard shortcut:

 * On Mac OS: Shift-Command-I
-* On Windows: Ctrl+Shift+I

 Or you can customize these shortcuts in the VS Code `keybindings.json` file.